-- The 33KΩ R1 resistor sets the main input stage parameters like the voltage gain, bias points and maximum collector current.
+- The 33KΩ R1 resistor sets the main input stage parameters like the voltage gain, bias points, and maximum collector current.

 Is equal to the input impedance of a common emitter stage.
 It can be calculated as:

-As a rule of thumb Zin should be at least 1 MΩ.
+As a rule of thumb, Zin should be at least 1 MΩ.
 In other pedals with similar input stages like the one in the Big Muff Pi a series resistor is placed at the input in order to higher the impedance (at the cost of creating a voltage divider that reduces the available input signal).

 The Fuzz Face low input impedance will load the guitar pickups.
 This is the reason why they do not respond well when they are placed after other pedals.
-A practical advice is to put your Fuzz Face first in the pedal chain, just after the guitar.
+A practical advice is to put your Fuzz Face first on the pedal chain, just after the guitar.

 In a Common Emitter transistor the voltage gain can be calculated following the equation:

 note: The gm value of a transistor is defined as: